What is Stud Welding?

 The Basic Principle of Stud Welding

-The principle of stud welding can be summarized in three steps:
+We can summarize the principle of stud welding in three simple steps:

-1. The stud is positioned against the base material using a welding gun.
+1. The operator positions the stud against the base material using a welding gun.

-2. An electric arc is created, melting both the base surface and the end of the stud.
+2. The welding gun generates an electric arc that melts both the base surface and the end of the stud.

-3. Under pressure, the stud is plunged into the molten pool, forming a strong metallurgical bond as it cools.
+3. The operator drives the stud into the molten pool under pressure, forming a strong metallurgical bond as it cools.

 This method eliminates the need for through-holes or backside access, ensuring both structural integrity and high productivity.